hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Enabling Torcs

+Torcs is enabled by wrapping the application `DataSource`(s) into `TorcsDataSource`s.
+To do this:

-The module is enabled by adding the dependency to Maven's pom.xml, as in:
+Add the Torcs module to the Maven's pom.xml, as in:

 ```xml
   <dependency>